PostHog/posthog.com/contents/handbook/people/time-off.md

 ## Birthday and anniversaries

-We celebrate all the big and little milestones at PostHog which includes birthdays and anniversaries.
-We want to celebrate each team member as a reminder how much we appreciate each individual.
+We celebrate all the big and little milestones at PostHog, including birthdays and work anniversaries.
+We celebrate each team member as a reminder of how much we appreciate them.

 ### Birthdays
 We have partnered with [Batch](https://batchusa.com/pages/about-us) to gift all team members with a personalized giftset for their birthday.